 3. Goal Setting and Business Planning

 Clear goals and a well-defined business plan are essential for guiding your digital venture.
-Set SMART goals or specific, measurable, achievable, relevant, and time-bound objectives.
+Set SMART goals: specific, measurable, achievable, relevant, and time-bound objectives.

-As for your business plan, you may not need 15+ pages… at least, not right now.
-Your plan can fit on one to two pages, and that be enough to get started.
+As for your business plan, you may not need 15+ pages, at least not right now.
+A one- to two-page plan can be enough to get started.

 The plan should cover aspects such as your business model, marketing strategies, revenue streams, and operational plans.
 Note that if you plan on getting funding, you’ll most likely need a 15 to 20-page business plan.